-As a writer and wine lover who also works at one of the largest alcohol retailers in New York City, Astor Wines & Spirits, I’ve done my fair share of helping buyers navigate busy aisles in search of the perfect bottle.
+As a writer and wine lover who has also worked at one of the largest alcohol retailers in New York City, Astor Wines & Spirits, I’ve done my fair share of helping buyers navigate busy aisles in search of the perfect bottle.
 And I’ve likely answered every question you can think of at one point or another, from the seemingly simple, “Where can I find a good Chardonnay” to the curiously complex, “I’m looking for a natural wine that’s ageable.”

 Here are insider tips about how to get the most from your wallet, your experience and your bottle the next time you’re at the wine shop.